FIXTradingCommunity/fix-simple-binary-encoding/README.md

 version will not be accepted.

 ### Next working draft: 1.0 Release Candidate 4
-A baseline for version 1.0 RC4 will be posted here soon.
+A baseline for version 1.0 RC4 has been posted.
 The working group encourages users to submit issues for error corrections and enhancements.
 The working group will consider pull requests for changes to the working draft.
+If significant changes are accepted by the working group, then RC4 will be published as a new release candidate for public review.
+Otherwise, RC3 may be promoted to the final draft of SBE version 1.0.

 ### Previous versions
 RC3 and previous versions of SBE, as well as other FIX high performance protocols,